Breda Ba.64: Operational history

 Production aircraft were sent to 5° and 50° Stormos but pilots considered them ill-equipped to undertake missions as a bomber or fighter.
 The faults including being underpowered, heavy handling characteristics and a tendency to enter high-speed stalls that led to a number of fatal crashes.
-After limited use in front-line service, the Ba.64s were relegated to second-line duties although a small number survived until March 1943.
+After limited use in front-line service, the Ba.64s were converted into two-seat trainers and relegated to second-line duties although a small number survived until March 1943.

-Two Ba.64s were exported by the Soviet Union in 1938 while a single example saw brief service in June 1937 during the Spanish Civil War with Nationalist forces in the Aviazione Legionaria.